 - Coronary artery disease

-If you notice several of these symptoms, you should talk to a doctor about sleep apnea.
+If you notice several of these symptoms, you should talk to a doctor.

 A sleep test, called a polysomnogram (PSG), is the preferred way to accurately diagnose sleep apnea.
 In this test, your breathing, oxygen levels, heartbeat, and more are monitored while you sleep.
 The test will detect episodes when your breathing stops, determine how low your oxygen levels sink, and how much this affects other body systems.
 The sleep test will determine whether you have mild, moderate, or severe sleep apnea based on the number of your apneic episodes.